This is a new twist on using leftover baked ham that I would never have thought of ... but some other people did.

 Directions:

 Melt the butter in a three quart saucepan or small soup pot.
-Add the onion and cook over medium heat with some stirring until it is soft, about 8 to 10 minutes.
+Add the diced onion and cook over medium heat with some stirring until it is soft, about 8 to 10 minutes.
 You can cover the saucepan/pot to make the onion cook faster.
-Add the minced garlic and cook for two minutes with stirring.

 Gradually add the rest of the liquids.
 Bring the soup to a low boil, stirring often with a wooden spoon, then stir for one minute.

-Remove the saucepan/pot from the heat and add the chicken cubes, ham cubes, cayenne pepper, mustard and Swiss cheese pieces.
+Turn off the heat and add the chicken cubes, ham cubes, cayenne pepper, mustard and Swiss cheese pieces.

-Serve the soup hot immediately with a bowl of croutons at the table for your guests, and with a parsley sprig on the top of each serving as a garnish.
+Serve the soup hot immediately with a large bowl of croutons at the table for your guests, and with a parsley sprig on the top of each serving as a garnish.

 Enjoy!